Husky VMMD: Design

 The Husky is part of a class of MRAP vehicles developed from South African blast protection designs.

-The sharp V-hull of the Husky reduces blast effect by increasing ground clearance and standoff from the blast, increasing structural hull rigidity, and diverting blast energy and fragmentation away from the platform and its occupants.
+The sharp V-hull of the Husky helps reduces blast effect by increasing ground clearance and standoff from the blast, increasing structural hull rigidity, and diverting blast energy and fragmentation away from the platform and its occupants.

 The Husky is designed to break apart in a blast event, allowing energy to transfer to the detachable front and rear modules rather than the critical components of the vehicle or the occupants located in the cab.
 Its three main components (a center cab with front and rear wheel modules) are connected by shear pins.

-Critical components are engineered to break apart predictably, preventing catastrophic damage and enabling users to quickly replace modules on site.
+Critical components are engineered to break apart predictably, to help prevent catastrophic damage, and enabling users to quickly replace modules on site.
 This approach increases the lifespan of the vehicle and limits the need for recovery teams to evacuate the vehicle to maintenance facilities.

 The cabin of the Husky is fitted with bulletproof glass windows.
 There is an entry hatch on the roof.

 The Husky Mk III and 2G are powered by a Mercedes-Benz OM906LA turbo diesel engine coupled with an Allison Transmission 2500 SP 5-speed automatic transmission.
-It can reach a maximum speed of 72 km/h and has a range of 350 km.
+It can reach a maximum speed of 72 km/h, and has a range of 350 km.